Unlock the gate to growth.

 In the Reels tab of Instagram, users are usually fed Reels from accounts they don’t follow.
-The goal with the Reels tab is for users to discover and remain engaged.
+The goal with the Instagram Reels tab is for users to discover and remain engaged.
 Instagram curates this feed according to what they predict users will watch all the way to the end as well as other ranking factors like how popular that video is with similar users to you, prioritizing accounts and hashtags you have a proven interest in.

-To be successful on Instagram, creators need to consider a holistic approach to the algorithm and how they can adapt their content strategy to the way it works.
+To be successful on Instagram, creators need to consider a holistic approach to the platform and how they can adapt their content strategy to the way the Instagram algorithm works.

 What the Instagram algorithm likes

-Content that includes the right hashtags isn’t a blanket guarantee it will be seen by desired audiences.
+Content that includes the right hashtags isn’t a blanket guarantee an Instagram post will be seen by desired audiences.
 There are many more moving parts at play.

-So, keep an eye out for the latest features and consider how you can leverage them to tell your story in a fun, and meaningful way outside the traditional post based method.
+So, keep an eye out for the latest features and consider how you can leverage them to tell your story and consider presenting in a fun, and meaningful way outside the traditional post based method.

 Another critical piece of the algorithm puzzle is earning real estate on the explore page.
 As with the TikTok algorithm, getting featured on the explore page is imperative for great exposure.
 More than 200 million accounts reportedly visit the explore page daily.